Legion2/ritam/README.md

 # Reconciliation based IoT Application Management (RITAM)
-The code of the prototype created for my master's thesis

-Architectural Decision Records can be found in [`docs/adr`](docs/adr/index)

 This project uses Quarkus, the Supersonic Subatomic Java Framework.

 The RITAM Device and Application Manger and the RITAM Orchestrator are implemented as one project, so the same executable is used for both components.